pattersam/citypulse-etl/docs/report.md

 ### Streaming data in real time

-Real-time collection of the data could be acieved with this tool in a number of ways.
+Real-time collection of the data could be achieved with this tool in a number of ways.

 In it's current form, the tool could be used quite easily for real-time data collection if the new datasets were made available with similar HTTP requests as they are now.
 In this case, the ETL pipeline itself would work, and all that would need to added is for the tool to automatically find new datasets to process, instead of being given a fixed list of them in the json configuration file.
 This could be achieved by periodically crawling the CityPulse server for datasets that have not already been processed then running them through the ETL pipeline as normal.